 The source domain is a synthetic dataset simulated from Person X. Optional initialization of models with weights pre-trained on ImageNet is allowed and must be declared in the submission.
 Please see the challenge rules for more details.

 Yes!
 The top performing teams are required to include a four+ page write-up regarding their methods and code to reproduce their results to the claim the victory.
 The detailed procedure for releasing the code is to be determined.

-Submission of a TASK-CV workshop abstract is not mandatory to participate in the challenge; however, we request that any teams that wish to be considered for prizes or receive invitation to speak at the workshop submit a 4-page abstract.
+Submission of a TASK-CV workshop abstract is not mandatory to participate in the challenge; however, we request that any teams that wish to be considered for prizes or receive invitation to speak at the workshop submit a 6-page abstract (ECCV paper format) directly via email to firstname.lastname@example.org, within 1 week of the challenge end.
 The top-performing teams that submit abstracts will be invited to present their approaches at the workshop.